1989Ryan/1989Ryan.github.io/index.md

   I am interested in the Robotics and its combination with machine learning.
 In particular, I am very interested in the Robotic Perception, Multi-Robot System, Robotic Planning and Reasoning. <br/>
   I am currently focusing on the semantic SLAM and how to let robot navigate like human with semantic infomation.
 I was inspired by homan perception system when I was thinking about the robot navigation system.
 Human will never build a precise 3D map to navigate from one place to the other.
 The only sensor we use is our eyes.
 Visual information contains all the necessary information we need.
 So how to let a robot know the various information including the distances and semantic meaning, and use them for self-navigation, is the premary problem that I want to solve. <br/>
   I am also thinking how to combine the perception systems with reasoning (planning) systems to enhance the overall ability of robots.
 Perception systems are trying to solve two problems: where are we and how much can we know about the environment.
-The reasoning model will be provable with semantic information since our human are making decisions with semantic information and rigorous logic.
-So I am trying to find their combination and I think it will be semantic SLAM.<br/>
+The reasoning model will use the information obtained by perception system to predict the future situations.
+In this case, I am doing research in risk-sensitivity inverse reinforcement learning to deal with the risk situation detection and avoidance, which predicts the risk situation and take precautions by reasoning the current data. <br/>

 ## Research Experiences